 The definition also pays homage to the requirements in Public Resources Code, Division 4, Part 2, Chapter 3, Section 4291 which stipulates the Department of Forestry and Fire Protection to provide guidance on fuel management ensuring "regionally appropriate vegetation suggestions that preserve and restore native species that are fire resistant and/or drought tolerant".
 It is essential that in the widely variable climatic regions within California, that homeowners have options to select regionally appropriate fire-resistant vegetation.
-And to ensure when not native to the region they do not create a higher risk of vegetation must be removed, but to allow a comparison of relative flammability between proposed non-native, new vegetation, and existing native vegetation.
+And to ensure when not native to the region they do not create a higher risk of vegetative flammability than native vegetation.
+It is also not the intent to imply that native vegetation must be removed, but to allow a comparison of relative flammability between proposed non-native, new vegetation and existing native vegetation.